eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-concepts.md

 A further mechanism in the API for partial requests is using a so-called field selector.
 This is useful when the JSON structure of the `Thing` or other entity should be kept intact, but not all information is relevant.

-The field selector is passed as a HTTP query parameter `fields` and contains a comma separated list of fields to include in the response.
+The field selector is passed as an HTTP query parameter `fields` and contains a comma separated list of fields to include in the response.

 It is possible to use the wildcard operator '*' as feature ID and retrieve a property of multiple features.